A Unified Framework for Diffusion Model Unlearning with f-Divergence: Theoretical Analysis

-Besides the result on the local convergence of the dynamical system in \ref{eq:dynamical_system_convergence}, from Theorem \ref{thm:stability} we can infer properties on the convergence speed of different $f$-divergences.
-This can be done by leveraging the knowledge about the upper bounds on the real part of the eigenvalues and about the fact that the bottleneck of the convergence speed is the largest eigenvalue.
-In Appendix \ref{subsubsec:appendix_f_div_effect_convergence}, we show that the $f$-divergences characterized by a larger $(f^{*})^{\prime \prime}(T_\omega)|_{(\phi^*, \omega^*)}$ (i.e., a smaller $f^{\prime \prime}(1)$) are favored by a faster convergence property.
-This theoretical result is fundamental, as it provides guidelines on the choice of $f$-divergence.
+Besides the result on the local convergence of the dynamical system in \eqref{eq:dynamical_system_convergence}, we can infer properties on the convergence speed of different $f$-divergences from Theorem \ref{thm:stability}.
+Specifically, we leverage the upper bounds on the real parts of the eigenvalues and the fact that the bottleneck of the convergence speed is the largest eigenvalue.
+In Appendix \ref{subsubsec:appendix_f_div_effect_convergence}, we show that the $f$-divergences characterized by a larger $(f^{*})^{\prime \prime}(T_{\boldsymbol\omega})|_{(\boldsymbol\phi^*, \boldsymbol\omega^*)}$ (i.e., a smaller $f^{\prime \prime}(1)$) are favored by a faster convergence.
+This theoretical result is fundamental, as it provides guidelines on the choice of $f$-divergence for our variational framework.
 In particular, we show that $f_{\text{H}^2}^{\prime \prime}(1) < f_{\text{KL}}^{\prime \prime}(1) < f_{\chi^2}^{\prime \prime}(1)$, implying that $\text{H}^2$ is characterized by a faster convergence near the equilibrium point.

-Finally, it is possible to compare different $f$-divergences based on their mode-seeking \cite{li2023mode} and saturation \cite{goodfellow2014generative, f_gan} properties.
-In the unlearning context, mode-seeking divergences tend to overfit by converging to a subset of modes of the distribution, thus reducing the diversity of generated images corresponding to the unlearned concepts, while mode-covering distributions may assign higher probability to the empty areas between the modes.
-Both JS and H$^2$ are characterized by medium mode-seeking properties, while KL and Pearson $\chi^2$ divergences are mode-covering (the Pearson $\chi^2$ is more mode-covering than KL).
-The saturation problem also appears for $f$-divergence-based generative frameworks.
-It refers to the presence of weak gradients in the initial stages of training, when the density ratio is either very large or very small, presenting optimization difficulties.
-Although JS and $\text{H}^2$ divergences are subject to strong saturation, in the considered unlearning scenario, such as in \cite{xu2025one}, the saturation problem is alleviated because we fine-tune a generative model starting from an already trained DM.
+Finally, it is possible to compare different $f$-divergences based on their mode-seeking \citep{li2023mode} and saturation \citep{goodfellow2014generative, f_gan} properties.
+In the unlearning context, mode-seeking divergences tend to overfit by converging to a subset of modes of the distribution, thus reducing the diversity of generated images corresponding to the unlearned concepts, while mode-covering divergences yield models that may assign higher probability to the areas between the modes.
+Both JS and H$^2$ are characterized by medium mode-seeking properties, while KL and $\chi^2$ divergences are mode-covering ($\chi^2$ is more mode-covering than KL).
+The saturation problem can appear on $f$-divergence-based generative models relying on the variational formulation, and refers to the presence of weak gradients in the initial stages of training, when the density ratio is either very large or very small, presenting optimization difficulties.
+JS and $\text{H}^2$ divergences are subject to strong saturation.
+The saturation problem is alleviated in the considered unlearning scenario as we fine-tune a generative model starting from an already trained DM (as in Xu et al. \citeyearpar{xu2025one}).
+A summary of the differences between $f$-DMU losses can be found in Appendix \ref{subsec:summary_fdmu} (Tab.~\ref{tab:summary_fdmu}).